 - f.
-Other OWNER representatives - g.
+Other OWNER representatives

+- g.
 Others as appropriate

-4. Construction Schedule
+- 4. Construction Schedule

-a.
+- a.
 Prepare baseline construction schedule in accordance with Section 01 32 16 and provide at Preconstruction Meeting.

-5. Preliminary Agenda may include:
+- 5. Preliminary Agenda may include:

 - a.
 Introduction of Project Personnel

 - b.
 General Description of Project

 - c.
 Status of right-of-way, utility clearances, easements or other pertinent permits

 - d.
 CONTRACTOR's work plan and schedule

 - e.
 Contract Time

 - f.
 Notice to Proceed

 - g.
 Construction Staking

 - h.
 Progress Payments

 - i.
 Extra Work and Change Order Procedures

-- i.
+- j.
 Insurance Renewals

 - k.
 Payroll Certification

 - 1. Material Certifications and Quality Control Testing

 - m.
 Public Safety and Convenience

 - n.
 Trench Safety Plans

 - o.
 Confined Space Entry Standards

 - p.
 Coordination with the OWNER's representative for operations of existing facilities

 - q.
 Storm Water Pollution Prevention Plan

 - r.
 Coordination with other CONTRACTORs

 - s.
 Special Conditions applicable to the project

 - t.
 Submittal Procedures

 - u.
 Correspondence Routing

 - v.
 Record Drawings

 - w.
 Temporary construction facilities

-C. Progress Meetings
+- C. Progress Meetings

 - 1. Formal project coordination meetings will be held periodically.
 Meetings will be scheduled and administered by CONTRACTOR.

 - 2. Additional progress meetings to discuss specific topics will be conducted on an asneeded basis.
 Such additional meetings shall include, but not be limited to:

 - a.
 Coordinating shutdowns

 - b.
 Installation of piping and equipment

 - c.
 Coordination between other construction projects

 - d.
 Resolution of construction issues

 - e.
 Equipment approval

-- The CONTRACTOR will preside at progress meetings, prepare the notes of the meeting and distribute copies of the same to all participants who so request by fully completing the attendance form to be circulated at the beginning of each meeting.
+- 3. The CONTRACTOR will preside at progress meetings, prepare the notes of the meeting and distribute copies of the same to all participants who so request by fully completing the attendance form to be circulated at the beginning of each meeting.

 - 4. Attendance shall include:

 - a.
-CONTRACTOR's project manager

-- b.
-CONTRACTOR's superintendent

-- c.
-Any subcontractor or supplier representatives whom the CONTRACTOR may desire to invite, or the Engineer may request

-- d.
-Engineer's representatives

-- e.
-OWNER's representatives

-- f.
-Others, as requested by the Project Representative

-5. Preliminary Agenda may include:
+CONTRACTOR's project manager - b.
+CONTRACTOR's superintendent - c.
+Any subcontractor or supplier representatives whom the CONTRACTOR may desire to invite, or the Engineer may request - d.
+Engineer's representatives - e.
+OWNER's representatives - f.
+Others, as requested by the Project Representative - 5.
+Preliminary Agenda may include: - a.

-- a.
 Review of Work progress since previous meeting - b.
 Field observations, problems, conflicts - c.
 Items which impede construction schedule - d.
 Review of off-site fabrication, delivery schedules - e.
 Review of construction interfacing and sequencing requirements with other construction contracts - f.
 Corrective measures and procedures to regain projected schedule - g.
 Revisions to construction schedule - h.
 Progress, schedule, during succeeding Work period - i.
-Coordination of schedules - i.
+Coordination of schedules - j.
 Review submittal schedules and status of submittals - k.
 Maintenance of quality standards - 1.
 Pending changes and substitutions - m.
 Review proposed changes for: - 1) Effect on construction schedule and on completion date - 2) Effect on other contracts of the Project - n.
 Review Record Documents - o.
 Review monthly pay request - p.
-Review status of Requests for Information a.
-Progress meetings will be held monthly unless otherwise directed by the OWNER.
+Review status of Requests for Information - 6.
+Meeting Schedule - a.
+Progress meetings will be held monthly unless otherwise directed by the OWNER. - 7.
+Meeting Location - a.
+The OWNER will establish a meeting location - b.
+To the extent practicable, meetings will be held at the site.